 Do's and Don’ts for Your Medical School Letter of Intent

-• Proofread your document
+• Do: Proofread your document

 Your medical school letter of intent is designed to express your commitment to the school.
 You will need to use formal language to sound professional and trustworthy.
-Check your letter of intent for correct grammar and be sure to proofread it several times before you submit it.
+Check your letter of intent for correct grammar, and be sure to proofread it several times before you submit it.
 It can help to have an expert read it over for you; they can sometimes catch grammatical errors or make suggestions on what you should revise.

-• Show enthusiasm
+• Do: Show enthusiasm

 To show that you’re committed to the school, you need to show enthusiasm.
 Use a positive, eager tone when you discuss what excites you about the program you’re hoping to join.
 Using evidence from your employment, volunteering, and extracurricular history, show that your goals and values align with the school’s.

-• Provide adequate detail
+• Do: Provide adequate detail

 Simply stating that the school is your top choice isn’t enough.
 You must provide detail that supports your belief that its program is right for you.
 Talk specifically about what you admire about the school and the values they espouse that fit you well.
 You may reference the school’s mission or certain aspects of their curriculum.

-• Illustrate who you are
+• Do: Illustrate who you are

 Your letter of intent is a formal, professional document that should enclose your reason for making a written commitment to a school.
 This means you need to use an objective, straightforward tone to convince the admissions committee that you’re a dedicated candidate.
 However, that doesn’t mean you can’t reveal your personality – discuss your personal and professional experiences to convey individuality and passion.

-• Repeat information
+• Don't: Repeat information

-• Ingratiate
+• Don't: Ingratiate

 You aren’t begging for an acceptance in your letter of intent; these letters are designed to communicate your priorities, goals, and preferences as they relate to program choices.
 While your letter should be persuasive, you should let your experiences and objective facts about your profile do the convincing.
 Show enthusiasm, but don’t overdo it.

-• Send to more than one school
+• Don't: Send to more than one school

 This has been said elsewhere, but to really drive this point home, we have to say it again: do not send a letter of intent to more than one school.
 This contradicts the purpose of this document, which is to say that regardless of where else you might get accepted, you will choose their program if they extend an offer.

-• Use more space than necessary
+• Don't: Use more space than necessary

-Brevity is typically a rule for a letter of intent.
 Get straight to the point: state your enduring interest in the program and why you’re committed to taking their offer of acceptance if they extend one.
 Stick to the paragraph format outlined above and don’t exceed a page.
 If you go over that preferred limit, it’s a good indication that you have some revision to do.

 FAQs